 Cleves School combines exceptionally strong academic outcomes with the practical benefits of a large, well-resourced junior setting.
 It suits families who want a high-expectations culture, strong routines, and a serious breadth of clubs and wraparound care, particularly those planning for Year 3 entry and the Year 6 transition.
 The clearest challenge is admissions timing and forward planning, because junior transfer is a separate application cycle and demand is shaped by a wide local catchment.

 Cleves has an Outstanding judgement from its most recent Ofsted inspection (29 and 30 June 2022).
-Academically, its 2024 Key Stage 2 outcomes are among the strongest in England, with 95.33% reaching the expected standard in reading, writing and maths combined, and 45.67% reaching the higher standard.
+Academically, its current 2024-25 / 2025 Key Stage 2 dataset is strong, with 80% reaching the expected standard in reading, writing and maths combined, 10% reaching the higher standard, and scaled scores of 110 in reading, 109 in maths and 111 in GPS.

 Applications for the main intake are for Year 3 and are coordinated through Surrey’s admissions system.
-For September 2026 entry, applications open on 3 November 2025 and close on 15 January 2026.
-The school’s published admission arrangements explain how priorities are applied, including feeder infant schools, siblings, and distance as the final tie-break.
+For September 2027 entry, applications open on 2 November 2026 and close on 15 January 2027.
+Offers are issued on 16 April 2027, and the acceptance deadline is 30 April 2027.

 Yes.
 Early Risers runs 07:45 to 08:30 for families needing early drop-off, and GAP Club runs 15:15 to 18:00 Monday to Friday.
 GAP Club is described as having limited places and can be oversubscribed, so families who rely on after-school care should plan early.